 This new requirement is being added for consistency with façade articulation requirements recently adopted for the commercial/mixed use zones (Chapter 33.130).
-They would apply to zones (R1 and RH) that allow building height (45 feet or more) that corresponds to the scale of development where this regulation applies in the commercial/mixed use zones.
+They would apply to zones (RM2, RM3, and RM4 [R1, RH]) that allow building height (45 feet or more) that corresponds to the scale of development where this regulation applies in the commercial/mixed use zones.
+The standards would apply to building over three stories tall in the RM2 (R1) zone and over four stories in the RM3 and RM4 (RH) zones.
 These regulations are intended to divide up the mass of larger buildings into smaller components that better fit into the scale of neighborhood residential areas.